 Do you have any time management hacks (for language learning or otherwise)?
 Let me know in the comments!

 It’s always exciting when you first begin studying a language.
-However, as time goes on it is easy to forget how to stay motivated learning Japanese.
+However, as time goes on it is easy to forget how to stay motivated.
+Japanese in particular requires you to put in consistent effort to keep progressing.

 Learning Japanese is a long journey, with a bit of a steep learning curve.
 There will be times when we lack the willpower to keep going.
 I’ve been a little bit unwell recently and after a few days rest I have found it hard to start studying Japanese again.